-(b) No development shall impede in any way the natural water flow along any creek line or water/ drainage course.
+- (b) No development shall impede in any way the natural water flow along any creek line or water/ drainage course. - (c) In considering an application for development approval the local government may refer the application to the Department of Water and Environmental Regulation and shall have due regard to any comments received.

-15. Building envelopes / building exclusion areas
+14. Building envelopes / building exclusion areas

-- (a) All dwellings, outbuildings, on-site effluent disposal systems and other incidental development in the Rural Residential and Rural Smallholdings zones must be located within an approved building envelope or outside of an approved building exclusion area except for - (i) the provision of a suitable access way to the development; - (ii) the provision of suitable boundary fencing as approved by the local government; and - (iii) development specifically required to implement an approved bushfire management plan or any other bushfire management requirements. - (b) Where a building envelope or building exclusion area has not been approved a local development plan may be required to be submitted with an application for development approval and the following requirements shall apply - - a building envelope shall not exceed 2,000 m and the area outside of a building exclusion area must contain at least one area of 2,000 m; - a building envelope can be in no more than 2 separate areas which in total do not exceed 2,000 m; - (iii) complies with the minimum setbacks of the Scheme; - (iv) the removal of remnant vegetation is to be minimised; and - (v) complies with approved bushfire management plan or any other bushfire management requirements. - (c) The local government may approve an application for development approval to relocate or vary a building envelope or building exclusion after advertising the application in accordance with clause 64 of the deemed provisions. - (d) The local government may only approve an application for development approval under subclause (c) if the local government is satisfied that - (i) the visual amenity and rural character of the locality will not be affected to any greater extent; and

-(ii) development within the proposed new building envelope will not render the protection of the property from the risk of bushfire any more difficult to achieve.
+- (a) All dwellings, outbuildings, on-site effluent disposal systems and other incidental development in the Rural Residential and Rural Smallholdings zones must be located within an approved building envelope or outside of an approved building exclusion area except for - (i) the provision of a suitable access way to the development; - (ii) the provision of suitable boundary fencing as approved by the local government; and - (iii) development specifically required to implement an approved bushfire management plan or any other bushfire management requirements. - (b) Where a building envelope or building exclusion area has not been approved a local development plan may be required to be submitted with an application for development approval and the following requirements shall apply - (i) a building envelope shall not exceed 2,000 m and the area outside of a building exclusion area must contain at least one area of 2,000 m; - (ii) a building envelope can be in no more than 2 separate areas which in total do not exceed 2,000 m; - (iii) complies with the minimum setbacks of the Scheme; - (iv) the removal of remnant vegetation is to be minimised; and - (v) complies with approved bushfire management plan or any other bushfire management requirements. - (c) The local government may approve an application for development approval to relocate or vary a building envelope or building exclusion after advertising the application in accordance with clause 64 of the deemed provisions. - (d) The local government may only approve an application for development approval under subclause (c) if the local government is satisfied that - (i) the visual amenity and rural character of the locality will not be affected to any greater extent; and - (ii) development within the proposed new building envelope will not render the protection of the property from the risk of bushfire any more difficult to achieve.

-16. Renewable energy facilities
+15. Renewable energy facilities